PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-08 07:44:01
+Last updated: 2024-04-08 07:44:34
-Random Quote: In short, the god mankind has prayed to for thousands of years the god that everything is bound with, this god exists as nothing other than time itself. -
+Random Quote: The Old Gods have no power in the south.
+The weirwoods there were all cut down, thousands of years ago.  -  Osha